panther-labs/pypanther-starter-kit/README.md

     pyenv install 3.11
     pyenv global 3.11
     ```
-- **Poetry**: Ensure that Poetry is installed and using the correct version of Python by running `poetry env use path/to/python3.11`.
-We recommend `poetry` due to its ease-of-use, extensibility, and sophisticated dependency conflict resolution algorithm.
-To download, follow the instructions [here](https://python-poetry.org/docs/), which recommend installing with [pipx](https://pipx.pypa.io/stable/installation/). `poetry` utilizes a `pyproject.toml` file for its configuration settings, and the starter kit already has [already defined one](./pyproject.toml) for you.
-Once you install `poetry`, **all python commands should be run inside the poetry shell**, even in your CI pipeline, more info on that [here](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment).
+- **Poetry**: Install Poetry and ensure it uses the correct Python version with `poetry env use path/to/python3.11`.
+Follow the [installation guide](https://python-poetry.org/docs/) and use [pipx](https://pipx.pypa.io/stable/installation/).
+The starter kit includes a pre-configured [pyproject.toml](./pyproject.toml).
+Run all Python commands inside the Poetry shell, including in your CI pipeline.
+More details [here](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment).

-### Starter Kit Installation
+## Starter Kit Installation

 Follow these steps to get your development environment set up: